muratk3n/thirdwave/en/README.md

 ---

-Obviously a country who has a say on the passage od rule of law mesure which could hurt it would not give ok to the said rule of measure.
+Obviously a country who has a say on the passage on a rule of law mesure which could hurt it, would not give ok to the said rule of measure.
 But I m sure the proposers knew that already #eu #poland

 ---